RuxandraCojocaru/Website-made-with-Flask-and-SQLite/README.md

 https://user-images.githubusercontent.com/101098099/221697978-58fe17a3-fe03-41cc-8e6e-739b3fcfc11f.mp4

-# FlaskForm - adding a new cat to the database and directly onto the site
+# FlaskForm - adding a new cat to the database and site